exaexa/ShinySOM/README.md

 Not directly, all visualisation in ShinySOM is optimized for on-screen viewing.
 You can get high-quality prints of any produced data using the standard R tools (e.g. `ggplot`); an example of that is available in [the tutorial](TUTORIAL.md).

+### Where is the FlowSOM metaclustering and Consensus clustering?

+FlowSOM-style metaclustering is perhaps the most noticeable part of FlowSOM workflow that we have modified.
+There has been a lot of discussion (most recently by [Pedersen&Olsen in Cytometry A](https://onlinelibrary.wiley.com/doi/full/10.1002/cyto.a.23917)) about how the computational clustering output does not really match many biologically relevant expectations.
+ShinySOM tries to avoid this "algorithmic bias" by using the [idendro-style](https://github.com/tsieger/idendro) clustering tool ([shinyDendro](https://github.com/exaexa/shinyDendro)), that:

+- gives the scientist a very fast way to select the well-separated clusters detected by FlowSOM by a simple mouse click,
+- at the same time, allows him to precisely observe and quickly correct deficiencies in the detected data structure (again using just a few mouse clicks),
+- avoids many anti-intuitive properties of the clustering algorithms, such as the selection of cluster number, and appearance of clusters of "uncategorizable" data.

 ### Is there any support for the more common embedding algorithms, like tSNE, UMAP or trimap?

 In the interactive environment, the used visualization&embedding method is required to be very fast in order to be useful.
 We currently use EmbedSOM, because it can deliver a good embedding in several seconds (moreover, the SOM computation is shared with clustering).
 On the contrary, tSNE and UMAP usually take several minutes even on relatively small datasets.